andkov/psy533/week01lab.md

 12 Mar | 10 |18|**Lab 7** : Confirmatory Factor Analysis
 26 Mar | 12  |22|**Lab 8** : Structural Equation Modeling

-As you see, the stories we'll tell will get technical and in addition to markdown we'll require knowledge of multivariate statistics and R programming.
-Just as with markdown, there are many places online to learn it.
-In fact, when it comes to R - there are *too* many.
+As you see, the stories we'll tell will be technical: they will involve matrices and vectors, their transposes and inversions, decompositions, and projections. **markdown** will help us style text for human consumption, but all the instructions to the computer about what to do with matrices, datasets, and other objects will be given in  **R language**.

+Learning enough **R language** in order to work with statistical models of multivariate data is the purpose of these 8 labs.

 ### Learning R